 When are dental implants suitable

 Dental implants can be considered by anyone who has lost one or more teeth of which it has not been possible to save enough to hold a denture.
 Dental implants are an artificial replacement for the tooth root.
 The introduction of dental implants can be affected by risk factors such as poor oral hygiene, heavy smoking, blood clotting disorders, poor gums or gingivitis, insufficient bone density, severe diabetes or other diseases.
-However, even clients with any of these risk factors already have a chance to be safely treated with implants thanks to medical progress.
+However, clients with any of these risk factors also have a chance to be safely treated with implants thanks to medical progress.

 A client’s cooperation with the attending doctor is very important.
-The client should listen to the doctor’s instructions and follow them strictly.
+The client should listen to the doctor’s instructions and follow them carefully.
 It is especially necessary to stick to a daily oral hygiene regimen.
 If you take good care of a dental implant, it should last you for the rest of your life.

 How are implants inserted

 At the initial examination, the implantologist will assess whether your teeth are suitable for implants.
 We then apply the dental implant during an outpatient procedure, during which the client is sedated by controlled sedation or general anesthesia.
 We insert the implant into the space of the missing tooth after thorough cleansing and preparation.
 At the DENT MEDICO clinic, we use OSSTEM and NOBEL implants.